Lewerke’s 3 TDs lead Michigan State over Northwestern 31-10

 “We talked about last week, refocusing and getting back down to business, and that’s what we did,” said linebacker Joe Bachie, who had 13 solo tackles and an interception.

-The win was the 110th for coach Mark Dantonio at Michigan State, which makes him the winningest coach in program history.
+The win was the 110th for Dantonio at Michigan State, which makes him the winningest coach in program history.
 Dantonio, who had been tied with Duffy Daugherty, is 110-52 in 13 seasons.

 “I think those are things you sit back at a later date and say, ‘OK, did this, did that,'” Dantonio said.
 “It’s not an individual thing.
 There’s just so many people working toward it.”